Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 We're going to want another table, `notes`, to store notes for a use.
-If you know SQL, try creating one on your own in a `V2__Notes_Table.sql` file in the same directory that `V1__Initial_Import.sql` exists in (*there are __two__ underscores between V2 and Notes).
+If you know SQL, try creating one on your own in a `V2__Notes_Table.sql` file in the same directory that `V1__Initial_Import.sql` exists in (*there are __two__ underscores between V2 and Notes*).
 We'll have an answer in the dropdown below.

-??? example "Answer"
+??? question "Can you write a migration for the notes table?"
     ``` postgresql
     CREATE TABLE IF NOT EXISTS notes (
         id          SERIAL          PRIMARY KEY,